secondo-database/secondo/Algebras/AssociationAnalysis/README.md

 Build
 -----

+Add the Association Analysis algebra to the `Algebras/Management/AlgebraList.i.cfg` file like this:

+    ALGEBRA_INCLUDE(180,AssociationAnalysisAlgebra)

+Replace the number 180 with an another unique number in case this identification number is already used.

-Ensure the following is included in your makefile.algebras to compile this algebra correctly:
+Make sure at least the following algebras are included in your `makefile.algebras` file to compile this algebra
+correctly:

     ALGEBRA_DIRS := Standard-C++
     ALGEBRAS     := StandardAlgebra